wilsonmar/git-utilities/README.md

 ## Python GUI Automation

-If the title is not found:
+If the title is not found an error message like this appears on the console:

    <pre>
   File "tests/jenkins_secret_chrome.py", line 30, in <module>
     assert "Jenkins [Jenkins]" in driver.title  # bail out if not found.
 AssertionError
    </pre>

-   We prefer to use id rather than name fields because the HTML standard states that id's are supposed to be unique in each web page.

 ### Delay to view